sf-wdi-22-23/modules-23/w02-working-with-objects/d4-drills/README.md

 ## Drills!

+A copy of the starter code is available to fork and clone in <a href="https://github.com/sf-wdi-22-23/debug-drills" target="_blank">the class debug-drills repo</a>.

 The code in script.js has comments that list some problems with the sample project website.
 There are currently some bugs, but it should look like this:

 <img src="img/result.png" width="60%" alt="count es and link a lot site screenshot">